Menu

 TPOPin.jpg

-The ITOA's Tactical Patrol Officer is a training and recognition initiative to train officers in a core group of tactical skill sets that will better prepare them when confronted with unexpected, on-going violent criminal events.
-The skill sets learned will assist officers not only when confronted with a violent criminal event, but will enhance their daily survival and tactical capabilities.
+The ITOA's Tactical Patrol Officer Program is a training and recognition initiative that provides training in a core group of tactical skill sets that will better prepare officers when confronted with unexpected, on-going violent criminal events and active threat situations.
+The skill sets learned will also enhance their daily survivability and tactical capabilities.
+Officers may obtain this life saving training and participate in the recognition program through department participation or as an individual officer.

-In an effort to recognize and encourage TPO training, two levels of recognition have been established.
+To recognize and encourage TPO training, two levels of recognition have been established.
 The Tactical Patrol Officer and the Master Tactical Patrol Officer.
-The required training for each level of proficiency and recognition are as follows:
+The training required for each level of proficiency and recognition are as follows:

 Tactical Patrol Officer